natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Lancaster%20B%20Mk%20I.md

 * Massive bombload of up to 6 tons, including the Blockbuster bomb
 * Powerful Merlin engines providing good performance
 * Excellent handling and manoeuvrability
-* Has a total of 4 x 7.7 mm MG facing upper rear area which can be lethal to some targets with careful aiming
+* 6 x 7.7 mm MG facing upper rear area which can be lethal to some targets with careful aiming
 * 4 engines means that it can maintain flying ability despite damage to some engines
 * H-tail means that if one rudder is shot off, the other one still works
+* Relatively high wing rip speed allows the plane to be played as an improvised fast bomber

 '''Cons:'''

 * Very low durability
 * Is a big and slow target
-* No armour plates protecting gunners
+* No armour plates protecting gunners and ammo feeding mechanisms
 * Pathetic defensive armament due to their small calibre and bad damage.
 Cannot effectively hurt heavily armoured interceptors such as Me 410.
 * No turret coverage for the belly
 * Easily damaged elevators and tail controls